 Campus Pollinator Habitats

-The University of Illinois at Chicago is the first official Bee Campus USA in the state of Illinois!
+The University of Illinois at Chicago was the first official Bee Campus USA in the state of Illinois!
 UIC earned the prestigious recognition from Bee City USA.
-We take sustainable landscape management seriously and take as stand on the importance of pollinators like bees and butterflies.
+We take sustainable landscape management seriously and take a stand on the importance of pollinators like bees and butterflies.
 UIC keeps sustainable design in mind when maintaining buildings and surrounding grounds.
 Any new designs seek to reduce negative impacts on the environment by reducing the consumption of nonrenewable resources, minimizing waste, and creating a healthy and productive campus environment.